There are dozens of ways to have fun this winter, for FREE. From music to nature

 337 E. Randolph St., Chicago

+Weather permitting.
 With the City's skyline as a backdrop, this ribbon of ice that winds through a rolling landscape provides an ice skating experience unlike any other.
 The skating ribbon creates a multisensory activity that is integrated into the landscape where skaters can experience "alpine in the city" as they follow a path twice the length of a lap around a traditional skating rink.
 Complementing the ribbon are places to enjoy a cup of hot chocolate and rent skates.
-Admission free, rentals $12 Monday - Thurs, $14 Fri-Sun and holidays.
-Open late November through March, see web site for exact dates.
+Admission free, rentals $13-15.
+Open through March 10.